You Don't Mess with the Zohan

 You Don't Mess with the Zohan is a 2008 American satirical action comedy film directed by Dennis Dugan and written by Adam Sandler, Robert Smigel, and Judd Apatow.
 Sandler also stars, alongside John Turturro, Emmanuelle Chriqui, Nick Swardson, Lainie Kazan, and Rob Schneider.
 It is the fourth collaboration of Sandler and Dugan.
 The film follows an IDF super soldier (Sandler), who fakes his own death to pursue his dream of becoming a hairstylist in the United States.

-Produced by Happy Madison Productions, You Don't Mess with the Zohan was released by Columbia Pictures in the United States on June 6, 2008.
-Despite the film's mixed reviews, it was a box office success, grossing $204.3 million worldwide from a $90 million budget.
+Produced by Happy Madison Productions, You Don't Mess with the Zohan was released by Sony Pictures Releasing in the United States on June 6, 2008.
+It received mixed reviews from critics and was a box-office success, grossing $204 million worldwide against a production budget of $90 million.

 Plot

 Zohanele "Zohan" Dvir is an IDF commando known for his promiscuity and superhuman traits.
 Despite his success, he is tired of the Israeli-Arab conflict, and he dreams of leaving the military to become a hairstylist for John Paul Mitchell Systems in the United States, much to the disapproval of his parents.

 Zohan is tasked with capturing his long-time arch-rival, Fatoush "Phantom" Hakbarah, a Palestinian who also possesses superhuman traits.
-After engaging Phantom in a fight, he fakes his own death and subsequently smuggles himself to NYC, later adopting the name "Scrappy Coco" after the two dogs he spent time with at the airplane's cargo hold.
+After engaging Phantom in a fight, he fakes his own death and subsequently smuggles himself to New York City, later adopting the name "Scrappy Coco" after the two dogs he spent time with at the airplane's cargo hold.
 Phantom's supposed success in killing Zohan garners him much fame across the Arab world, leading him to open the "Phantom Muchentuchen" restaurant chain.

-After arriving to NYC, Zohan immediately seeks a job at the local Paul Mitchell salon, but is turned down.
+After arriving to New York City, Zohan immediately seeks a job at the local Paul Mitchell salon, but is turned down.
 Later, he witnesses a traffic collision involving two drivers and a biker named Michael.
 One of the drivers starts verbally assaulting Michael and yells anti-Arab slurs at Zohan, who promptly beats him up.
 Michael subsequently befriends Zohan, taking him to his apartment, where he lives with his mother Gail.
 Zohan encounters a fellow Israeli immigrant, Oori, who recognizes Zohan and vows to keep his true identity a secret before bringing him to an area in Lower Manhattan predominantly populated by other Middle Eastern immigrants, including Israeli and Palestinian Americans.

 At Oori's suggestion, Zohan attempts to secure a job at the salon of a Palestinian woman named Dalia.
 As he lacks experience, she only allows him to sweep the salon's floors without pay, because her salon is facing financial difficulties.
 When a stylist unexpectedly quits, one of the customers asks Zohan to cut her hair, and he accepts.
 Zohan's reputation rapidly spreads, causing Dalia's business to prosper.
 Dalia makes her rent payments in full, upsetting corporate businessman Grant Walbridge, who has been trying to buy out all the local tenants to build a mall.